 Functionality is all well and good, but if your data isn’t safe, then the integrity of your project isn’t either.
 Check out the security options offered by your preferred software provider.
 If they are hosting your software online, make sure they have 128-bit encryption.
 Use a separately dedicated hosting platform to keep your customer data safe and secure from everyone else’s.

 There are so many tools out there, but some look quite old-fashioned.
 Your primary criteria for choosing a software product should be functionality.
 However, it doesn’t hurt to go for something that looks attractive.
 You’ll like using it, and your colleagues will think you are cutting edge!

 Lots of reports out of the box feature is great, but it’s even better to have the ability to customize your experience with custom exports and fields.
 You should be able to make small changes to the look of the tool to let it reflect your working preferences.
-Some will allow you upload logos, change colors and so on.
+Some will allow you to upload logos, change colors and so on.
 The most important areas for customization are reports and data columns.
 These give you flexibility in how you want to show information to your stakeholders.
 In turn, providing you knowledge about what needs to be managed on the project.

-Finally, look out for a project management product that includes time-sheets.
+Finally, lookout for a project management product that includes time-sheets.
 These might not be a popular choice with your team, but they will help you keep track of tasks.
 They provide early warnings about delays and also let you check the validity of your task estimates.
 Go for a product that makes it easy for your team to complete their time-sheets.
 For example, one that lets you copy the tasks and activities from the previous week.

 Below is a small example of how a timesheet may look like: